Frequently Asked Questions

 Urinary symptoms (frequency and urgency)

-If a woman is thought to have ovarian cancer, surgery usually is recommended to remove the uterus, ovaries, and fallopian tubes.
+During exploratory surgery, tissue is removed and immediately tested for cancer.
+If this test shows that cancer is present, the surgeon usually removes the uterus, ovaries, and fallopian tubes.
 Lymph nodes and tissues in the pelvis and abdomen are checked for cancer and may be removed as well.
 In some cases, only the ovary with cancer may be removed.

 Chemotherapy after surgery is recommended for most cases of ovarian cancer.
 Chemotherapy is the use of drugs that kill cancer cells.
 In some cases, chemotherapy may be recommended before surgery.